redislabs-training/dockerized-redis-cluster/readme.md

 cp env-orig .env
 ```

-### Changing OSS version
+### Changing version

-By default the version is the 'latest' OSS container.
+By default the version is the 'latest' container.
 The docker-compose config is getting this from an environment variable: `REDIS_VER` which is coming from the `.env` file you just created previously.

 **using .env file**
 You can change the version by simply commenting/uncommenting the version you wish to use.